Polkadot-Heroes/Members/README.md

 * Chance to showcase and enhance skills.
 * Establish yourself as a valued contributor to the Polkadot ecosystem and pull someone else up on stage at the same time.
 Each one, teach one!

+You can learn more about the team behind the program [here](https://www.notion.so/polkadotheroes/Our-team-fd573679dc5d4df0a732bc488c318547).

 ### Rookies and Heroes

 *From the [Polkadot Wiki](https://wiki.polkadot.network/docs/dev-heroes):*